polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 This is just a further improvement of 30%.
-All of these improvements are significant from where we started but they are all finally just too little on an absolute scale (we are still at about 6% of the peak!) having reproduced a part of the OpenBLAS/BLIS recipe.
+All of these improvements are significant from where we started but they are all finally just too little on an absolute scale even after having reproduced a part of the OpenBLAS/BLIS recipe (we are still at about 6% of the peak!).
 Clearly, there is something orthogonal that all of this is missing.
-It looks like we completely missed vectorization.
+It looks like we completely missed vectorization!
 The highly tuned library kernels that we've set as a target often used a careful selection and schedule of vector instructions in inline assembly.

 Let's see whether our code is even being vectorized reasonably under the hood by LLVM.
 It's pretty straightforward to check this.
 Instead of looking at the pass output remarks, we'll just look at the generated assembly.
-The '-dump-object-file -object-filename' options are useful for this purpose.
+The '-dump-object-file -object-filename' options of mlir-cpu-runner are useful for this purpose.
 ```
 $ mlir-opt -hopt -hopt-copy=true -hopt-unroll=true -hopt-scalrep=true -lower-to-llvm hopt.mlir | mlir-cpu-runner -O3 -e main -entry-point-result=void -shared-libs=lib/libmlir_runner_utils.so -dump-object-file -object-filename=hopt.o > /dev/null
 $ llvm-objdump -d hopt.o | less
+    ...
     14e5:       c4 e2 a9 b9 e2  vfmadd231sd     %xmm2, %xmm10, %xmm4

     1856:       c4 42 e5 a8 f8  vfmadd213pd     %ymm8, %ymm3, %ymm15